Luko22/LaudoMobile/README.md

   3.4: making it multiaxially drivable

-step 4: gíving it autonomy
+Step 4: gíving it autonomy

   4.1: Object and obstacle detection